|

-asked for more about me and what attracts me to the kind of photography I do.
-This section is for them - I hope what I've included here will help you get to know me as the person being behind the photographs.
+Many people have asked for more about me and what attracts me to the kind of photography I do.
+This section is for them – I hope it will help you get to know me as the human being behind the photographs.

 Sometimes, when I see through my magic tunnel of brass and glass, I can feel myself becoming inverted and distorted, like the photographs that pass through my camera.
 My image resembles myself, but magnified, saturated, and provocatively rendered.
 Being in this state, this kind of enhanced awareness, is a starting point for my work.